Arcturus: Physical characteristics

-Based upon an annual parallax shift of 88.83 milliarcseconds as measured by the Hipparcos satellite, Arcturus is 11.26 pc from the Sun.
+Based upon an annual parallax shift of 88.83 milliarcseconds, as measured by the Hipparcos satellite, Arcturus is 11.26 pc from Earth.
 The parallax margin of error is 0.54 milliarcseconds, translating to a distance margin of error of ±0.069 pc.
 Because of its proximity, Arcturus has a high proper motion, two arcseconds a year, greater than any first magnitude star other than α Centauri.
+It is the second-closest giant star to Earth, after Pollux.

 Arcturus is moving rapidly (122 km/s) relative to the Sun, and is now almost at its closest point to the Sun.
 Closest approach will happen in about 4,000 years, when the star will be a few hundredths of a light-year closer to Earth than it is today.
 (In antiquity, Arcturus was closer to the centre of the constellation.)
 Arcturus is thought to be an old-disk star, and appears to be moving with a group of 52 other such stars, known as the Arcturus stream.

 With an absolute magnitude of −0.30, Arcturus is, together with Vega and Sirius, one of the most luminous stars in the Sun's neighborhood.
 It is about 110 times brighter than the Sun in visible light wavelengths, but this underestimates its strength as much of the light it gives off is in the infrared; total (bolometric) power output is about 180 times that of the Sun.
 With a near-infrared J band magnitude of −2.2, only Betelgeuse (−2.9) and R Doradus (−2.6) are brighter.
 The lower output in visible light is due to a lower efficacy as the star has a lower surface temperature than the Sun.

+There have been suggestions that Arcturus might be a member of a binary system with a faint, cool companion, but no companion has been directly detected.